How To Analyse Your MocksRahul Singh

 How To Analyse Your Mocks

 With few months left for the CAT Exam, all candidates should start giving their CAT Mocks.
 Candidates appearing for CAT tend to forget one major factor which leads to a low percentile.
 Every Candidate should analyze their mocks thoroughly.
-Mocks without thorough analysis is futile and is waste of time.
 But before jumping on the analyzing part of the mock every CAT Aspirant needs to make sure they have their own strategies and shortcuts to solve CAT Mocks.
 The main objective of analyzing a mock test is to identify your strong and weak areas.

 Steps to Analyse CAT Mocks-